-- There isn't enough water in Robbins Creek to satisfy existing licences. - Water released from storage in Little Disdero Lakes could be diverted by s.22 before it reaches downstream licensees. - s.22 s proposed storage site is alkali soil and this would make any water unusable for irrigation purpose. - The Water Rights Branch had previously stated that there was no possibility of setting additional water rights on Robbins Creek and that s.22 s application for 100 acre-feet for storage and irrigation had been refused on the grounds that there was no more water available.
+- There isn't enough water in Robbins Creek to satisfy existing licences. - Water released from storage in Little Disdero Lakes could be diverted by Cartwright before it reaches downstream licensees. - Cartwright's proposed storage site is alkali soil and this would make any water unusable for irrigation purpose. - The Water Rights Branch had previously stated that there was no possibility of getting additional water rights on Robbins Creek and that Hillary Flatt's application for 100 acre-feet for storage and irrigation had been refused on the grounds that there was no more water available.